genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/05_sample_application.md

 ![](/img/gpl-seed-login.png)

 :::note
-If the login button is not clickable, Web client was not able to connect to the Genesis API Host.
-You can confirm whether it's trying to connect to correct URL in browser console:
+You can confirm whether it's trying to connect to the correct URL in the browser console, as seen in the image below:
 :::

 ![](/img/gpl-seed-host.png)